How To Save a Marriage

 And then my stomach lurched.

-I have found a few text messages from a female co-worker whom I never heard about, each of them ended with a string of kisses.
+I have found a few text messages from a female co-worker whom I never heard about, each of them ending with a string of kisses.

 “We must stay in each other’s life”, read one of them.
 “I can’t wait to see you tomorrow”, read another.